grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-So yeah, in a way, we have achieved context independence, because we can
-now pull all the data e.g. in a GUI code and display the data and the
-`Session` does not know anything about it:
+So yeah, in a way, we have decoupled `Session` from these third-party libraries and we may even say that we have achieved context-independence as far as `Session` is concerned - we can now pull all its data e.g. in a GUI code and display it as a table.
+The `Session` does not know anything about it.
+Let's see that:

 {lang="csharp"}
 ~~~
-// inside GUI code
-foreach(var session in sessions)
+// Display sessions as a table on GUI foreach(var session in sessions)
 {
   var tableRow = TableRow.Create();
-  tableRow["owner"] = session.GetOwner();
-  tableRow["target"] = session.GetTarget();
-  tableRow["expiryTime"] = session.GetExpiryTime();
+  tableRow.SetCellContentFor("owner", session.GetOwner());
+  tableRow.SetCellContentFor("target", session.GetTarget());
+  tableRow.SetCellContentFor("expiryTime", session.GetExpiryTime());
   table.Add(tableRow);
 }
 ~~~

+TODO finished here

-It seems we solved the problem, by pulling data to a place that has the
-context, i.e. knows what to do with this data.
+It seems we solved the problem, by pulling data to a place that has the context, i.e. knows what to do with this data.
 Are we happy?
-We may be
-unless we look at how the other parts look like - the sending one:
+We may be unless we look at how the other parts look like - the sending one:

 {lang="csharp"}
 ~~~